GlareDB/glaredb.github.io/index.md

 ![Where GlareDB fits](/assets/images/where-glaredb-fits.png)

 Wherever you need it too!
 GlareDB brings a complete, fully featured data analytics engine to wherever you're working with data.
-Use glare do be:
+Use GlareDB to:

 - query local Excel and CSV files and join them with remote Parquet and JSON files.